From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Structure versus Parameter Learning

 Learning clauses and their probabilities is usually treated as a two stage process.
-ILP-based StarAI learning techniques first identify useful (deterministic) clauses then learn the corresponding probabilities via parameter learning.
+ILP-based StarAI learning techniques first identify useful (deterministic) clauses, and then learn the corresponding probabilities or weights via parameter learning.
 Similarly, StarAI methods grounded primarily in PGMs, such as MLNs, search for frequently occurring cliques in data~\cite{Kok:2010}, lift them into logical clauses, and then learn the weights or probabilities.
-Often used parameter learning techniques are extensions of well known statistical approaches such as least-squares regression~\cite{problogWeights}, gradient descend~\cite{LowdWeights}, and expectation maximisation~\cite{GutmannTR11}.
+Parameter learning techniques are often also extensions of well known statistical approaches such as least-squares regression~\cite{problogWeights}, gradient descent~\cite{LowdWeights}, and expectation maximisation~\cite{GutmannTR11}.